JenFordham/healthcare-duplicate-mrn-analysis/README.md

 Based on the analytical findings, five targeted process improvements were identified:

-- Improve Self-Schedule registration workflows.
+- **Improve Self-Schedule Registration**
+  Collaborate with the Self-Schedule team to simplify parent registration workflows and clarify field instructions.
+This addresses the highest-volume source of duplicate MRNs.

-- Reinforce the Reliable Search Method for both internal and external providers.
+- **Reinforce the Reliable Search Method**
+  Send targeted email reminders and distribute the Reliable Search Method guide to external providers with higher duplicate creation rates to reduce duplicate creation before new MRNs are generated.

+- **Reinforce the STAR Safety Tool**
-- Reinforce STAR (Stop, Think, Act, Review) during registration.
+  Reinforce use of STAR (Stop, Think, Act, Review) during patient registration to encourage staff to verify patient identifiers and improve registration data accuracy.

-- Provide targeted Duplicate MRN training for frequent duplicate creators.
+- **Provide Targeted Duplicate MRN Training**
+  Require frequent duplicate creators to complete the *Duplicate MRNs & Overlays* learning course, providing targeted coaching based on performance.

+- **Monitor Department Performance**
-- Monitor department performance using real-time dashboards and quarterly quality improvement rounding.
+  Provide department leaders with a real-time dashboard and conduct quarterly quality improvement rounding to monitor duplicate trends, support accountability, and measure improvement over time.

 ## Future Enhancements